Temps and termites are on the rise. Schedule your free inspection today.

 • Wolf spider venom is usually not harmful to humans.

-• Wolf spider bites may result in some minor pain and redness at the outset, but will subside over time.
+• Wolf spider bites may result in some minor pain and redness initially but will subside over time.

 • These spiders are often confused with brown recluse spiders, but are less dangerous.

-Generally speaking the best way to avoid spider bites is by removing spiders from your home or business and keeping them away.
-Western Exterminator spider control and prevention experts can provide reliable, local, spider control services to get rid of spiders in the home and prevent them from returning.
+Generally speaking, the best way to avoid spider bites is to remove them from your home or business.
+Western Exterminator spider control and prevention experts can provide reliable, local spider control services to get rid of spiders in the home and prevent them from returning.

-If you have spotted signs of spiders in your home or business and want to avoid being bitten, we can offer professional treatments for complete removal of your problem.
+If you have spotted signs of a spider infestation in your home or business and want to avoid being bitten, we can offer professional treatments. for complete removal of your problem.

 Call Western Exterminator today at 800-937-8398 to discuss our spider control treatments.
-You can also use our online contact form to set up an appointment with one of our licensed and highly trained spider control experts.
+You can also use our online contact form to set up an appointment with one of our spider control experts.

 Find your local branch